Parkerhiphop/my-site/data/blog/how-to-build-a-fitness-habit.en.md

 I keep a list of my workouts, checking them off as I complete them.
 The satisfaction from checking things off helps me maintain the habit.

+### Have A Workout Schedule

+Having a set workout schedule reduces cognitive load.
+You don't have to figure out what to do when you get to the gym - you already know your plan and just need to execute it.

+My schedule includes two sets each for chest, back, and legs.
+I alternate between two different workouts.
+One schedule can last at least three months, gradually increasing the weight each workout.

 ### In The Beginning: Compound Exercises > Isolation Exercises

 For office workers, we usually don't have much time for exercise.
 Hence, choosing compound exercises, which work multiple muscle groups at once, can be more efficient than isolation exercises.